lentzi90/kubernetes-training-material/tasks/01-rbac/README.md

 # RBAC

-Prereq: a Kubernetes cluster with support for RBAC and optionally PodSecurityPolicies and NetworkPolicies (for next task).
+Prereq: a Kubernetes cluster with support for RBAC and optionally NetworkPolicies (for next task).
-Check the [README.md](../../README.md) for how to set up KIND with PSPs and Cilium.
+Check the [README.md](../../README.md) for how to set up KIND with Cilium.

 1. Create two namespaces named `blue` and `red`.
 2. Create Roles and RoleBindings that allow users `blue` and `red` to `create`, `patch`, `update` and `delete` Deployments and Services in their respective namespaces.